Br34kFr33/Auto-Video-Encode-Script/README.md

-# Auto-Encoder
+# Auto Video Encoder

-This script scans a directory for any video files with .avi, .mp4, .mkv extentions and re-enodes them to .mp4 format.
-It also cleans up the filename by looking for keywords that are set in config.php file and removes them.
+This script scans directories for any video files with .avi, .mp4, or .mkv extentions, and then enodes them to a .mp4 format.
+It also cleans up the filename.

 # Requirements

+* PHP
 * ffmpeg
-* php
+* screen

 # Setup

-1. Edit re_encode.php and replace /home/Videos/TV/ with whatever directory you want to scan.
-2. Edit config.php and replace /var/www/html/videos/shows/ with your complete directory and replace /home/Trash/ with the directory you want the old video files to be moved to.
+1. Change all directories to match yours.
+2. Start script with screen php encode.php
+3. Exit screen by pressing Ctrl ad